 It has been quite the journey watching this community project grow.
 We have hosted prospective farmers from all over the country, many going on to start their own farms, locally or elsewhere.
 We have watched the Scottsboro - Bells Bend area gain respect as a food source and a place for Nashvillians to camp, ride horses, mountain bike, birdwatch and hike.
 Several other farms have sprung up in Bells Bend, proving that this area, with several thousand acres of rich, fertile soil has the potential to provide Nashville with a good percentage of its food, grown locally and sustainably.

 Eric has called the Scottsboro-Bells Bend area home for most of his life.
 After volunteering during the start up phase of the farm, Eric became the farm manager and primary operator.
 A lover of the outdoors, living things and independence, farming quickly become an obsession.
 Eric is passionate about his home community, old time string band music, fly fishing, local history and prehistory.

-Tyler moved from Louisville, KY to Nashville in 2010 and started a gourmet mushroom growing operation.
+Tyler moved from Louisville, KY to Nashville in 2008.
 In 2012, Tyler moved to the Bells Bend area and started Humble Flowers, growing and arranging cut flowers for their CSA, farmers' markets and weddings.
 Eric and Tyler married in 2017 and began farming together that year.
 When she's not growing and harvesting crops, Tyler enjoys managing and milking her small herd of Jersey cows.